hellcastter/ukrainian-sentence-embeddings/README.md

 ### Official benchmark revision and loading

 **Benchmark version referenced for the PeerJ Computer Science article: revision `07d2cd2`.** Its full immutable commit is `07d2cd250f1e17333a6fa233a6b9b0cf8c9789e2`.
 Use the revision-pinned dataset rather than an evolving `main` branch.
-The maintained dataset-card source is [docs/huggingface/README.md](docs/huggingface/README.md).
+See the [Hugging Face dataset card](https://huggingface.co/datasets/yuriilaba/ukrainian-homonym-dict) for the maintained dataset description.

 ```python
 from datasets import load_dataset